Emboss19/mydev/README.md

 Again to either go to Series page or Movies page a component is needed to list out the series or movioes records.
 Thus a component called **demoTitleList** is created.

+**demoTitleList** displays the first 21 entries with releaseYear  >= 2010 and sorted by the title  in ascending alphanumeric order.

 So total seven components are created for demoApp.